-My name is Gloria Tellez-Tovar and I live in a rent stabilized building for more than 20yrs.
-The building where I live is probably one of the few rent stabilized buildings that still exist in Bushwick.
-When my parents migrated from Mexico years ago we moved a lot, even back then it was very hard to find a place to live.
+Gloria Tellez-Tovar lives in a rent stabilized building for more than 20yrs.
+Her building is probably one of the few rent stabilized buildings that still exist in Bushwick.
+When her parents migrated from Mexico years ago they moved a lot, even back then it was very hard to find a place to live.

-My daughter has been in Bushwick her whole life, we love our neighborhood but unfortunately it's changing slowly.
-A lot of people that used to live here are being forced out, and when I say that I mean that they have no other choice because they can no longer afford to pay the high rent increase.
-Public schools are dropping in enrollments and charters are starting to pop up, buildings are being renovated and prices are beyond of what we can afford and its getting out of control.
+Her daughter has been in Bushwick her whole life, they love their neighborhood but feel how it's changing slowly.
+A lot of people who used to live there haven been forced out.
+They had no other choice after their rents increased to a point where they could no longer afford to stay.
+Public schools are dropping in enrollments and charters are starting to pop up, buildings are being renovated and prices are beyond of what people can afford.
+For Gloria, It has got out of control.

-At the rate how the neighborhood is changing, I don't know how long I'm able to keep my apartment.
-The fear of gentrification is surreal, for now I'm able to stay and fight nonstop in court to get my apartment fix.
-When he discriminates against people with economic disadvantages or simply because they lack the knowledge of knowing their rights, he purposely neglects the building to drive us out.
+At the rate how the neighborhood is changing, she doesn’t know how long she’ll be able to keep her apartment.
+The fear of gentrification is surreal, for now she’s able to stay and fight nonstop in court to get her apartment fixed.

-Governor Cuomo: you need to stand up for what is right.
-Stand up for immigrant families and people of color who are struggling, and who deserve the right to housing.
-You must strengthen and expand tenants’ rights across New York State, and invest in code enforcement and housing quality in New York State’s 2018 budget.
+We need Governor Cuomo to stand up for immigrant families and people of color who are struggling, and who deserve the right to housing.
+We need strengthened and expanded tenants’ rights across New York State, plus investment in code enforcement and housing quality in New York State’s 2018 budget.